SE::Google::Cache - Checking for Page Presence in Google Cache

 $query: $exists - $date\n

-Example of a result, which displays the domain, presence in the cache (1 or 0), caching date:
+Example of a result showing the domain, presence in cache (1 or 0), and caching date:

 https://lenta.ru/: 1 - 25 Dec 2020 10:44:05 GMT